Use your turkey carcass and this tutorial on how to make turkey stock in a slow cooker to make homemade turkey stock.

 Making turkey stock in a slow cooker is very easy.
 It is also extremely frugal since you already have the bones and they don’t go to waste.

 How to Make Turkey Stock in a Slow Cooker:

-Remove as much of the meat as you can from the turkey and place in a slow cooker.
-If you don’t have a large oval Crock-Pot or if you have a very large turkey, you will need to break the bones to get them to fit.
+Remove as much of the meat as you can from the turkey and place it in a slow cooker.
+If you don’t have a large oval Crock-Pot or if you have a very large turkey, you will need to break the bones to get them to fit in the slow cooker.

 Then I add the equivalent of: